StudioEtrange/tango/README.md

 * docker

-NOTE : tango will auto install other tools like docker-compose
+NOTE : tango will auto install other tools like docker-compose inside of its tree folder

 ## USAGE